LohithAmal/note-taker/README.md

 * Clone this repository
 * install node dependencies express
+* install heroku
 * run npm start on terminal
+* run git push heroku main to get link [open this link to see app deployed on heroku](https://notetakerapp.herokuapp.com/)
 * run http://localhost:3000 on chrome to use application

 # Features :